aws-samples/generative-ai-application-builder-on-aws-plugin-ppt-document-creation-from-knowledgebase/README.md

 **Step 2**: In `Prompts.pptx` file, add the prompts and format in `<Generate>` `</Generate>` and `<format>` `</format>` tags.

-**Step 3**: Go to ./demo/gaab folder and update the `bisheng.yaml` config file with aws_profile, aws_region, Cognito App ClientID and [websocket endpoint url](../README.md#-get-gaab-websocket-endpoint-url)  fields with relevant configuration information.
+**Step 3**: Go to ./demo/gaab folder and update the `bisheng.yaml` config file with aws_profile, aws_region, [Cognito App ClientID](../README.md#-get-gaab-websocket-endpoint-url)  and [websocket endpoint url](../README.md#-get-gaab-websocket-endpoint-url)  fields with relevant configuration information.

 **Step 4**: Run `bisheng run --config-dir ./demo/gaab` and the Output content will be populated in ./demo/gaab/Output.pptx file.

+## ✨ Getting Cognito App Client ID

+1. Go to Text Use Case CloudFormation stack deployment from [Generative AI Application Builder solution](https://aws.amazon.com/solutions/implementations/generative-ai-application-builder-on-aws/)

+2. Go to Resources tab and then search for Cognito, then get the value of `WebsocketRequestProcessorUseCaseCognitoSetupCfnAppClientXXXXXXXX`

-## ✨ Get GAAB websocket endpoint url
+## ✨ Getting GAAB websocket endpoint url

-1. Open the GAAB Text Use case UI.
+1. Open the GAAB Text Use Case UI.

 2. Open Developer Tools: